mindok/hugodeploy/README.md

 4. Allow specification of website root in ftp client
 5. Clean up some of the interaction between package level variables, command line flags & viper in cmd/root.go
 6. Possible refactor to push down connection of DeployScanner to appropriate Deployer into deploy package rather than handling in push & preview commands.
+7. Implement directory delete in ftp.
+This will need to be done in the source library first.

 ## Basic Usage (Assuming you are using hugo)
 1. Navigate to the source directory of your website